filc/python-aws-ecr-deployer/README.md

 ## Environment variables

+* DP_BASE_URL (optional) - base url of the application like "http://example.com/deployer"
 * DP_APP_ROOT (optional) - root dir of the application
 * DP_ECS_CLUSTER (required) - name of the ecs cluster
 * DP_ECR_REGISTRY (required) - id of the ecr registry